Kosmosaik/ProgressCrawl/docs/ROADMAP.md

 # ProgressCrawl — Unified Roadmap (Single Source of Truth)

 **Purpose**
 - This file is the ONLY roadmap for ProgressCrawl.
-- It merges all roadmap/ideas/fixes into a dependency-ordered plan to avoid rebuilds.
+- It merges planning into a dependency-ordered system to avoid rebuilds.
-- Versions are assigned at release time (CHANGELOG), not planned in advance.
+- Versions are assigned at release time (CHANGELOG), not pre-planned.
 - Survival-first design: combat is layered on top of survival foundations.
+- The game is long-term persistent survival RPG (not run-based).

 **How to use this roadmap**
 - Work from Milestone M0 upward.